catmaid/CATMAID/sphinx-doc/source/permissions.rst

 permission over data of the users who originally created the imported skeleton.
 To avoid this, there is the following extra rule: a user who imported a node or skeleton has full permissions over it, just as if it was their own.
 No permissions are granted this way on the imported data of other users.
+However, if user A has imported data and user B has permission on that user's data (by being in user A's user group), user B will also have permissions over the imported data.